 Can Avast Mobile Security protect me against all possible threats?

-When configured correctly, Avast Mobile Security protects your device from known malware and threats and monitors data going in and out according to your preferences.
+When configured correctly, Avast Mobile Security protects your device from known malware and threats and monitors incoming/outgoing data according to your preferences.
 We do our best to protect your device against all possible threats, but no solution is 100%.
 Like all products on the Android market, it is subject to limitations imposed by the operating system version which is running on the device.
 It cannot protect against exploits targeting specific vulnerabilities in the OS kernel, the network stack and similar base-level parts of the system.
 However we take our role in the security industry seriously, and continuously work with Android vendors to develop future solutions to minimize the risk of attacks.

 What is "rooting" on Android?

 Rooting is a process allowing Android users to attain privileged control of their devices (known as root access) within the Android system.
-Rooting the device allows the user to override limitations that carriers and hardware manufacturers put on some devices.
+Rooting the device allows the user to override limitations that carriers and hardware manufacturers put on devices.
 This makes it possible to alter or replace system applications and settings, and run specialized apps that require administrator-level permissions.

-These root privileges are needed for some options within Avast Mobile Security such as the firewall and the hard reset-proof installation of Anti-Theft.
+Root privileges are needed for some options within Avast Mobile Security such as the firewall and the hard reset-proof installation of Anti-Theft.

 Some features of the product are "root-only".
 Do I have to root my device to use your product?